juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 Making unauthenticated requests is simple.
 Since there are no special headers required, you can even open this one in your browser to see what it will return: [https://public-api.wordpress.com/rest/v1.1/sites/en.blog.wordpress.com/posts/?number=2\&pretty=true](https://public-api.wordpress.com/rest/v1.1/sites/en.blog.wordpress.com/posts/?number=2&pretty=true)

 Making authenticated requests requires a few more steps.
+To make authenticated requests, you need to provide a "Bearer" token in the Authorization header.
+You can obtain this token in two ways:

+1. **Personal Access Token** - Simple and quick for personal projects and testing
+2. **OAuth2 authentication** - The most secure and granular way, required for third-party applications

+Both methods give you an access token that you include in your requests like this: `Authorization: Bearer YOUR_ACCESS_TOKEN`.
+Check the [Authentication methods](#) section for detailed instructions on both approaches.

-(If you’re already familiar with OAuth2, now might be a good time to skip directly to the [technical documentation](https://developer.wordpress.com/docs/oauth2/).)
+We recommend OAuth2 authentication as the most secure and granular way to access the WordPress.com REST API.
+If you're already familiar with OAuth2, you can skip directly to the [technical documentation](https://developer.wordpress.com/docs/oauth2/).

-We use the OAuth2 protocol, which is simply a way for your application to *act on behalf of a user.* This is why you need to create a client application, even for a single-user app; the client mediates between any WordPress.com user and our API.
-For a single-user application, this can be confusing, because in this case you are both the client and the user who is logging in.
-However, one client can acquire tokens for many users, similar to a professional dog-walker who’s been entrusted with many leashes, or a hotel valet with the keys to many cars.

-One of the features of OAuth is the use of *tokens*, strings which act as a sort of key.
-They represent the user’s consent to act on their behalf.
-This has several advantages: client apps do not need to request or store user’s passwords, and tokens can expire or be revoked on a per-client basis.
-Unlike a username \+ password combination, which can be used all over the place, tokens can only be used by the client that requested them.

-If you’ve ever logged into a website using your Facebook or Twitter login, you’ve seen OAuth in action.
-The interesting part is the way it sends you over to Facebook, asking Facebook to log you in and allow access.
+OAuth2 lets your application act on behalf of a user without ever seeing their password.
+Here's how it works: When someone wants to use your app with their WordPress.com account, your app sends them to WordPress.com to log in.
+WordPress.com shows them exactly what your app wants to do (like read their posts or create new ones) and asks if that's okay.
+If they say yes, WordPress.com gives your app a special access token.
+This token is like a temporary key that lets your app do only the things the user agreed to.

 You can think of it as a three-way conversation:

-**User:** “I’d like to make a post via this API client.”
+- **User:** “I’d like to make a post via this API client.”
-**Client:** “Okay.
+- _**Client (App):**_ “Okay.
 Hey, WordPress.com, I’d like to do something on behalf of this user.
 Can you ask them if it’s okay?”
-**WordPress.com:** “Sure.
+- **WordPress.com:** “Sure.
 Hey, user, is it okay if Client acts on your behalf?”
-**User:** “Yes, that is okay.
+- **User:** “Yes, that is okay.
 I trust this client to take actions for me in the future.”
-**WordPress.com:** “Okay, Client, here is a token that will allow you to take actions for this user.
+- **WordPress.com:** “Okay, Client, here is a token that will allow you to take actions for this user.
 Keep it secret.
 Keep it safe.”
-*(later)*
-**Client:** “Hi, WordPress.com.
-I’m making a post on behalf of a particular user.
-Here are all the details about the post, and to go with it, here’s the token that shows I’m allowed to post as this user.”

-So, how does this work from the client’s perspective?
-The first thing you need to do is send the user over to WordPress.com to request access.
-You’ll link them to a specific URL that includes, most importantly, **your client ID** and a **redirect URL**.
-The client ID tells us which client is making the request; the redirect URL is where we’ll send the user back to.
-As a security measure, we ask for the redirect URL to be defined in your application’s settings as well; if the one you pass in doesn’t match the one in your settings, the request cannot be completed.

-When the user authorizes the request, we’ll send them back to your redirect URL, but with a bonus: the token will be tacked on to the end.
-Your application should be prepared to handle that URL, extracting incoming tokens which it can then save for later use.

-Once you have your token, you can authenticate any API request by including it in the request headers.
-You do this by including a header called “`Authorization"` with the value “`BEARER your_token_here".`

-Now that you understand the basics of the authentication process, refer to the [OAuth2 docs](https://developer.wordpress.com/docs/oauth2/) for a more technical walkthrough, including code examples.
+Once the Client (App) has obtained the token, it can make authenticated requests to WordPress.com.
+Here's how a typical interaction works:

+- _**Client (App):**_ "Hello WordPress.com, I'd like to create a new post.
+Here's my access token proving I'm authorized to act on behalf of the user, along with the post title, content, and other details."

+- **WordPress.com:** "I've validated your token and confirmed you have permission to create posts.
+The post has been successfully created and published.
+Here's the response with the new post ID, URL, and other metadata."

+This OAuth2 token-based authentication workflow provides secure, granular access control - the Client can only perform actions that the user explicitly authorized during the OAuth flow.
+The token can be revoked at any time if needed, and WordPress.com validates the token's permissions on every request.

+The beauty of this system is that users stay in control.
+They can see exactly what your app is asking for, and they can revoke access anytime.
+Your app never stores passwords, and if a token gets compromised, it only affects that one app's access—not the user's entire account.

+You've probably seen this before when logging into websites using your Google or Facebook account.
+The process works the same way: you click "Log in with Facebook," get sent to Facebook to confirm, and then get redirected back to the original site.

+From your app's perspective, the process involves a few steps:
+- First, you register your application on WordPress.com to get a client ID.
+- Then you direct users to WordPress.com with a special link that includes your client ID and tells WordPress.com where to send the user back to.
+- When users authorize your app, WordPress.com redirects them back to your app with an authorization code.
+You exchange this code for an access token using your client secret, and then you can use that token to make API requests on behalf of the user.

+Once you have an access token, making authenticated requests is straightforward.
+You include the token in the Authorization header of your requests like this: `Authorization: Bearer your_token_here`.

+For complete implementation details, code examples, and security best practices, check out the [OAuth2 authentication guide](https://developer.wordpress.com/docs/oauth2/).

 ## Base URL Structure